Avimitin/blog/content/post/coding/debug-in-chain-calling.md

 author = 'sh1marin'
 +++

-Sometime I will write some code like:
+Sometimes I will write some code like:

 ```rust
 let client = reqwest::Client::new();